 Location: St. George, Grenada

 We awoke to the delicious smell of French toast made by the one and only coach Ivy.
-After we all had multiple servings of breakfast it was time to start class.
-However we didn’t head down below for this one, we headed to the island marine warehouse for some hands on learning.
-During MTE (Basic Seamanship) class there were many local folks stopping to watch our brilliant class in aisle seven, the anchor section.
-Before leaving I grabbed a few yachting catalogs and we headed back to the boat.
+After we all had multiple servings of breakfast, it was time to start class.
+However, we didn’t head down below for this one; we headed to the island marine warehouse for some hands-on learning.
+During MTE (Basic Seamanship) class, there were many local folks stopping to watch our brilliant class in aisle seven, the anchor section.
+Before leaving, I grabbed a few yachting catalogs, and we headed back to the boat.
 Today was mostly dictated by what we wanted to see in Grenada.
 A group of us decided to go across the island to visit an old rum distillery.
 It was a very ancient place with a timeless outcome.
-The distillery was built in 1785 and all the sugarcane was grown right there on their 500-acre farm.
-The tour of the rum distillery turned out to be much more than that; because we had to go across island to reach it, we saw a large part of Grenada’s diverse landscape.
-On the way back to Ocean star we decided to make a quick stop at the Grenada chocolate factory where everyone indulged themselves with Grenada’s purest sweets.
-The other group had a relaxing day at the beautiful Gran Anse beach where they sat back to read books and soaked up the sun.
-Certainly a must see in Grenada, a white sandy beach with an incredible view.
-We have been docked in St. George, Grenada for a couple days now.
+The distillery was built in 1785, and all the sugarcane was grown right there on their 500-acre farm.
+The tour of the rum distillery turned out to be much more than that; because we had to go across the island to reach it, we saw a large part of Grenada’s diverse landscape.
+On the way back to Ocean star, we decided to make a quick stop at the Grenada Chocolate factory where everyone indulged themselves with Grenada’s purest sweets.
+The other group had a relaxing day at the beautiful Gran Anse beach, where they sat back to read books and soaked up the sun.
+Certainly a must-see in Grenada, a white sandy beach with an incredible view.
+We have been docked in St. George, Grenada, for a couple of days now.
 It is amazing walking out the galley door every morning and seeing some of the nicest boats in the world.
-We are all definitely dreaming we hit it big sometime soon.
-All of us have gotten used to dock life with fresh water shower on a daily basis.
-We will be leaving the dock tomorrow evening and there is no doubt we have all been spoiled.
+We are all definitely dreaming.
+We hit it big sometime soon.
+All of us have gotten used to dock life with freshwater shower on a daily basis.
+We will be leaving the dock tomorrow evening, and there is no doubt we have all been spoiled.